 Eaton-Lambert syndrome is an autoimmune disorder that impairs communication between nerves and muscles, causing weakness.

-Nerves communicate with muscles by releasing a chemical messenger (neurotransmitter), which interacts with receptors on muscles (at the neuromuscular junction) and stimulates muscles to contract.
-Eaton-Lambert syndrome is caused by antibodies that interfere with the release of the neurotransmitter acetylcholine rather than attack acetylcholine receptors (as occurs in myasthenia gravis—see Peripheral Nerve Disorders: Myasthenia Gravis).
-Eaton-Lambert syndrome usually precedes, occurs with, or develops after certain cancers, especially lung cancer.
+Nerves communicate with muscles by releasing a chemical messenger (neurotransmitter), which interacts with receptors on muscles (at the neuromuscular junction—see Overview of Neuromuscular Junction Disorders) and stimulates muscles to contract.
+Eaton-Lambert syndrome is caused by antibodies that interfere with the release of the neurotransmitter acetylcholine rather than attack acetylcholine receptors (as occurs in myasthenia gravis—see Myasthenia Gravis).
+Eaton-Lambert syndrome usually precedes, occurs with, or develops after certain cancers.
+It most commonly occurs in men with tumors in their chest, especially lung cancer.

 Symptoms suggest the diagnosis, but electromyography (stimulating muscles, then recording their electrical activity) is needed to confirm the diagnosis.